 All correspondence received by the administering authority in connection with divorce or dissolution proceedings will be acknowledged in writing.
 If no acknowledgement is received, you should contact the administering authority to ensure that your correspondence has been received.

-The cost of supplying information and complying with any court order imposing obligations on the LGPS will be recovered from you and/or your ex-spouse or ex-civil partner in accordance with a schedule of charges published by the administering authority.
+The cost of supplying information and complying with any court order imposing obligations on the L G P S will be recovered from you and/or your ex-spouse or ex-civil partner in accordance with a schedule of charges published by the administering authority.

-Points to note
+Points to note about pension sharing

-If your pension benefits in the LGPS are reduced following a Pension Sharing Order then, for the purposes of calculating the value of your pension savings in the LGPS for the annual allowance, the reduction in your benefits is ignored in the year that the Pension Sharing Order takes effect.
+If your pension benefits in the L G P S are reduced following a Pension Sharing Order then, for the purposes of calculating the value of your pension savings in the L G P S for the annual allowance, the reduction in your benefits is ignored in the year that the Pension Sharing Order takes effect.

 Scheme Administration

-Who runs the LGPS?
+Who runs the L G P S?

-The LGPS is run by administering authorities, for example County Councils, in accordance with regulations approved by Parliament.
+The L G P S is run by administering authorities, for example County Councils, in accordance with regulations approved by Parliament.
 Each administers their own fund, into which all contributions are paid.
 Every three years, independent actuaries carry out a valuation of each fund and set the rate at which the participating employers must contribute to fully fund the payment of Scheme benefits for that fund's membership.

 How is the Scheme amended?